CZ-NIC/knot/doc/man_knotc.rst

   Show zone statistics counter(s).
 To print also counters with value 0, use force option.

+**zone-serial** *zone* [[+]serial]
+  Get current zone SOA serial.
+If the argument is specified, SOA serial will be set to given value.
+If the argument is prefixed with *+*, SOA serial will be incremented by the amount.
+If the zone transaction is opened, both reading and writing of the SOA serial takes place within the transaction.
+Otherwise, a short-lived transaction is created and committed just for setting new SOA serial.

 **conf-init**
   Initialize the configuration database.
 If the database doesn't exist yet, execute this command as an intended user to ensure the server is permitted